The Most Comprehensive Data Protection Solution

 All ten of the previous compliance standards involve several software products, physical locations, and likely a few employees.
 There are many things that can malfunction, go out of date, or suffer from human error.
 These threats can be limited by fulfilling the PCI DSS requirement for regular scans and vulnerability testing.

 Inventory of equipment, software, and employees that have access will need to be documented for compliance.
 The logs of accessing cardholder data will also require documentation.
 How information flows into your company, where it is stored, and how it is used after the point of sale will also all need to be documented.

 Benefits of PCI Compliance

 Complying with PCI Security Standards seems like a daunting task, at the very least.
 The maze of standards and issues seems like a lot to handle for large organizations, let alone smaller companies.
 Yet, compliance is becoming more important and may not be as troublesome as you assume, especially if you have the right tools.

 According to PCI SSC, there are major benefits of compliance, especially considering that failure to comply may result in serious and long-term consequences.
 For example:

-- As you make an effort to meet PCI Compliance, you’re better prepared to comply with additional regulations, such as HIPAA, SOX, and others
+- As you try to meet PCI Compliance, you’re better prepared to comply with additional regulations, such as HIPAA, SOX, and others.

 Difficulties Posed by PCI Non-Compliance

-- Account data breaches that can lead to catastrophic loss of sales, relationships, and community standing; plus, public companies often see depressed share price as a result of account data breaches
+- Account data breaches that can lead to catastrophic loss of sales, relationships, and community standing; plus, public companies often see depressed share price as result of account data breaches.

 PCI Compliance, as with other regulatory requirements, can pose challenges to organizations that are not prepared to deal with protecting critical information.
 But, protecting data is a much more manageable task with the right software and services.
 Choose a data loss prevention software that accurately classifies data and uses it appropriately so you can rest more easily knowing that your cardholder data is secure.